mattclegg/silverstripe-doc-restructuring/master/cms/docs/en/topics/security.md

 ## Escaping model properties

-[SSViewer](SSViewer) (the SilverStripe template engine) automatically takes care of escaping HTML tags from specific object-properties by [casting](casting) its string value into a `[api:DBField]` object.
+`[api:SSViewer]` (the SilverStripe template engine) automatically takes care of escaping HTML tags from specific object-properties by [casting](casting) its string value into a `[api:DBField]` object.

 PHP: